nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Trackr` and the **Actor** is the `Home bakery owner`)

-**Use case: Add a new order**
+**Use case: Add a new task**

 MSS

-1. Home bakery owner requests to add a new order
+1. Home bakery owner requests to add a new task.
-2. Trackr displays a input bar for entering the details of the new order
-3. Home bakery owner enters the required information
+2. Home bakery owner enters an add command with the required information.
-5. Trackr saves the new order to the system
+3. Trackr saves the new task to the system.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The Home bakery owner does not enter all required information.
-* 3a1.
   Trackr shows an error message.

-  Use case resumes at step 2.

-  Use case ends without adding any order.
+  Use case ends without adding any task.

 **Use case: Add a new supplier**

 MSS

-1. Home bakery owner requests to add a new supplier
+1. Home bakery owner requests to add a new supplier information.
-2. Trackr displays a input bar for entering the details of the new supplier
-3. Home bakery owner enters the required information
+2. Home bakery owner enters an add supplier command with the required information.
-5. Trackr saves the new supplier to the system
+3. Trackr saves the new supplier to the system.

    Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The Home bakery owner does not enter all required information.
-* 3a1.
 Trackr shows an error message.

-  Use case resumes at step 2.

-  Use case ends without adding any supplier.
+  Use case ends without adding any task.

 **Use case: Add a new task**

 MSS

-1. Home bakery owner requests to add a new task
+1. Home bakery owner requests to add a new task.
-2. Trackr displays a input bar for entering the details of the new task
-3. Home bakery owner enters the required information
+2. Home bakery owner enters an add command with the required information.
-5. Trackr saves the new task to the system
+3. Trackr saves the new task to the system.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The Home bakery owner does not enter all required information.
-* 3a1.
 Trackr shows an error message.

-  Use case resumes at step 2.

     Use case ends without adding any task.

 **Use case: Delete an order**